Chemaclass/chemaclass.com/content/readings/2022-01-08-jonathan-livingston-seagull.md

 pages = "100"
 author = "Richard Bach"
 static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/419VQmad1LL._SX374_BO1,204,203,200_.jpg"
-expand_preview = true
+expand_preview = false
 +++

 <a target="_blank" href="https://www.amazon.de/-/en/Richard-Bach/dp/0006490344/">
     <img border="0" src="https://images-na.ssl-images-amazon.com/images/I/419VQmad1LL._SX374_BO1,204,203,200_.jpg" >
 </a>

+<!-- more -->
 A fable in novella form about a seagull who is trying to learn about life and flight, and a homily about self-perfection.

-<!-- more -->

 ## Plot